bachandi/homebridge-raspberrypi-info/README.md

 "historySize": 4032 // number of maximum history entries "language": en // set the display language if english is not desired

+If the hombridge user is in the video group also the throttling status will be displayed.

 ## Credits

 * simont77 - fakegato-history